-Today I introduce a gem from Morocco.
-A recipe for Moroccan Meatballs or, in Arabic, Kefta Mkaouara, which means round-shaped Kofta.
+Moroccan Meatballs or, in Arabic, Kefta Mkaouara, which means round-shaped Kofta.
 These meatballs are flavorful and juicy, smothered in well-seasoned tomato sauce, with poached eggs.
-People add olives and other vegetables in some recipes, but we will keep this Moroccan recipe Easy yet bursting with flavor.

 Jump to:

 Everything you need for this recipe is most probably in your kitchen already.
-Let’s have a look!
+Let’s have a look at some!

-Onion – I always use red onions because I love the taste it adds to my dishes, but you can go for yellow onion.
+- Onion: I always use red onions because I love the taste they add to my dishes, but you can also use yellow onions.

-Ground beef or lamb – I prefer lamb meat because it is tender and cooks faster than beef, but both taste great in the tomato sauce.
+- Ground beef or lamb: I prefer lamb meat because it is tender and cooks faster than beef, but both taste great in this recipe.

 🔪 HOW TO MAKE MOROCCAN MEATBALLS